 Available credit is the amount of money that’s left on a cardholder’s account in the current billing cycle.
 As a cardholder uses their credit card, the purchase amounts are deducted from their credit limit, which is the maximum amount a cardholder can spend on the card.
 The remaining amount is what’s known as available credit.

 Credit card companies recalculate your available credit every time you make a purchase and when you make a card payment.
 When you buy something with your credit card, your available payment falls, whereas your available credit rises when you make a payment.
-One of the key differences between available credit and credit limit is that your credit limit will remain the same, regardless of your spending or payments.
+One of the key differences between available credit and credit limit is that your credit limit typically remains the same, regardless of your spending or payments.

 The Importance of Having Available Credit